Çorum F.K.

-Çorum Futbol Kulübü (/tr/) is a Turkish football club located in Çorum, Turkey.
-The club currently plays in the TFF First League, the second tier of Turkish football.
+Çorum Futbol Kulübü (/tr/) is a Turkish football club located in Çorum.
+The club currently plays in the Süper Lig, the first tier of Turkish football.

 History

 The club was founded under the name Çorum Belediyespor in 1997.
 An amateur for most of its existence, it won the Turkish Regional Amateur League in the 2011–12 season and was promoted into the TFF Third League.
 On 20 December 2018, the club changed its name to Yeni Çorumspor.
 In November 2019, the club started a three-year takeover process of the club Çorumspor.
 On 24 December 2019, the club again changed its name to Çorum Futbol Kulübü, while it finalized a merger and acquisition of Çorumspor.

-In 2022–23 season, Çorum FK secure the title of White Group and Promotion to TFF First League for the first time in history from next season after finishing in the top table.
+In the 2022–23 season, Çorum FK secured the title of White Group and promotion to TFF First League for the first time in history from next season after finishing top of the table.

+In 2025–26 season, Çorum FK finished TFF First League fourth, and won the promotion play-off final game against Esenler Erokspor by 2–0 on May 24th, 2026, and promoted to Süper Lig for the first time in their history.